aidanreilly/sines/README.md

 Ensure you are up to date with the latest norns OS.

-To install sines, visit norns.local in a browser, and enter the following in the maiden REPL:
+To install sines, visit http://norns.local/ in a browser, and enter the following in the maiden REPL:

 	norns.fetch("https://github.com/aidanreilly/sines")